Urtica dioica: Sting and treatment

 Urtica dioica produces its inflammatory effect on skin (a stinging, burning sensation often called "contact urticaria") both by impaling the skin via spicules - causing mechanical irritation - and by biochemical irritants, such as histamine, serotonin, and acetylcholine, among other chemicals.
-Anti-itch drugs, usually in the form of creams containing antihistamines or hydrocortisone, may provide relief from nettle dermatitis.
+In especially sensitive individuals, anti-itch drugs, usually in the form of creams containing antihistamines or hydrocortisone, may provide relief from nettle dermatitis, though the symptoms are essentially self-resolving and typically only last about 10 minutes.
+In some cases, durations of 12 hours or more have been observed.
 The term contact urticaria has a wider use in dermatology, involving dermatitis caused by various skin irritants and pathogens.

 Docks, especially Rumex obtusifolius (the broad-leaf dock) often grow in similar environments to stinging nettles and are regarded as a folk remedy to counteract the sting of a nettle, although there is no evidence of any chemical effect.
 It may be that the act of rubbing a dock leaf against a nettle sting acts as a distracting counterstimulation, or that belief in the dock's effect provides a placebo effect.

 Uses

 Culinary

 The young leaves are edible and can be used as a leaf vegetable, as with a purée.